 Q 10.
 I don't believe eating more will really change anything; this is how I am, why would eating a bit more make me any different?
 And even if it does, I'm scared of what I'll be without my anorexic identity, scared of where I'll end up.

 The question of what your ‘self' consists of, if not all the habits of thought and behaviour of present illness and an ever-extending past illness, is a frightening one, when you're in the midst of trying to alter those seemingly fundamental things.
-But it becomes less fraught when you realise that some things persist even while others drop away, and that your identity as (say) ‘Emily' may be a fiction (‘Emily' may be all sorts of different things at different times), but that in recovery and health this idea of identity can be a mutable and multi-facetted rather than a monolithic one.
+But it becomes less fraught when you realise that some things persist even while others drop away, and that your identity as (say) ‘Emily' may be a fiction (‘Emily' may be all sorts of different things at different times), but that in recovery and health this idea of identity can be mutable and multifaceted rather than monolithic.

 No, you have no idea who you are or who you may become, but you know very well what anorexia has overlaid your identity with, and you know you're tired of all those unchanging, unremarkable character traits that don't add up to a character.
-Who knows what will emerge - but most likely quite quiet things which don't surprise you much at all: how much more you laugh, how great a pleasure the silliest things can be, how much less food matters.
-Those sorts of things aren't so much frightening as simply delightful.
-Other things - like increased emotional sensitivity, the feeling of losing control of various aspects of life (though of course the original control was an illusion), or the need to find new ways of existing, spending time, now so much of the restricting apparatus of illness has fallen away - are more difficult to cope with, but nothing that, with bravery and acceptance, can't be embraced as exciting and revelatory.
-All this is about growing up, and engaging with the world you're part of - something that anorexia defers or undoes, and which is always scary, but teaches you a great deal about yourself, and makes life infinitely broader, deeper, and richer.
+Who knows what will emerge - but most likely lots of quiet little things which don't surprise you much at all: how much more you laugh, how great a pleasure the silliest things can be, how much less food matters, how much richer your voice sounds.
+Those sorts of things aren't so much frightening as simply delightful small surprises.
+There are other things more difficult to cope with: like increased emotional sensitivity, the feeling of losing control of various aspects of life (though of course the original control was an illusion), or the need to find new ways of existing, spending time, now so much of the restricting apparatus of illness has fallen away.
+But there's unlikely to be anything that, with bravery and acceptance, can't be embraced as exciting and revelatory.
+All this is about growing up (whatever your calendar age), and engaging with the world you're part of - something that anorexia defers or undoes, and which is always scary, but teaches you a great deal about yourself, and makes life infinitely broader, deeper, and richer.

-Ultimately, you know exactly what anorexia has made of you, and although you may not believe that you ever were or could be anything else, no one who has enough to eat is or behaves as you do.
-You probably hate other anorexics, if you know any, and that isn't because they're awful people, it's because they're ill, and defined by their illness, which is the same as yours.
+Ultimately, you know exactly what anorexia has made of you, and although you may not believe that you ever were or could be anything else, no one who has enough to eat is as you are or behaves as you do.
+You probably hate other people with anorexia, if you know any, and that isn't because they're awful people, it's because they're ill, and defined by their illness, which is the same as yours.
 This is uncomfortable, but speaks compellingly to the question of whether eating more will change you, and whether it will do so in a positive way.

 Q 11.
 I can theorise everything, decide that eating more makes sense, but am somehow paralysed when it comes to making that final act: just putting something extra to my lips and ingesting it.
 How can I overcome that paralysis?